limikael/mikrokat/README.md

 The `services` field of `mikrokat.json` is a dictionary with the binding name of the service as the key.
 The value is either a single service definition, or an array of service definitions.
 If an array is used, the first matching service wil be passed to the app.

-- `type`: specifies the backend implementation of the service.
+- `type`: specifies the backend implementation of the service.<br/>
-  - Example values: `"sqlite"` (for better-sqlite3), `"neon"` (for Neon serverless Postgres)
+  Example values: `"sqlite"` (for better-sqlite3), `"neon"` (for Neon serverless Postgres)

-- `exposeApi`: defines which API style should be exposed to your application code.
+- `exposeApi`: defines which API style should be exposed to your application code.<br/>
-  - This lets you use a consistent API (like D1) across different backends.
+  Mikrokat can translate between different backend implementations and frontend APIs, allowing your code to use a consistent interface regardless of which service is active at runtime.
+This lets you use a consistent API (like D1) across different backends.<br/>
-  - Example: `"d1"` to expose a D1-style interface (with `.prepare().all()`, etc.)
+  Example: `"d1"` to expose a D1-style interface (with `.prepare().all()`, etc.)

-- `if`: optional condition to select this binding for a specific target.
+- `if`: optional condition to select this binding for a specific target.<br/>
-  - Example: `{ "target": "node" }` to use this only when building for Node
+  Useful for providing platform-specific service definitions.<br/>
-  - Useful for providing platform-specific service definitions
+  Example: `{ "target": "node" }` to use this only when building for Node.